About

 What is IVUS?

 Intravascular Ultrasound (IVUS) is a catheter-based imaging technique used to visualise the inside of blood vessels, especially coronary arteries.
 A miniature ultrasound transducer is mounted on the tip of a thin catheter, which is gently advanced into the artery.
 The transducer emits high-frequency sound waves that reflect off the vessel walls and create cross-sectional images.
-These images allow cardiologists to assess arterial structure, plaque burden, and the extent of narrowing more accurately than with standard angiography alone.

 Clinical Applications of IVUS